 2. Engineering

-- Why Choose This Program?: Engineering is a versatile field with several specializations, including mechanical, civil, electrical, and computer engineering.
+- Why Choose This Program: Engineering is a versatile field with several specializations, including mechanical, civil, electrical, and computer engineering.
 Canada’s booming construction, manufacturing, and energy sectors make this a high-demand career field.

 - Potential Careers: Civil engineers, mechanical engineers, electrical engineers, and aerospace engineers.